nocomplexity/ultrafastrss/README.md

 * Questions, Feature Requests, Bug Reports please use on the `Github Issue Tracker`.

 > [!NOTE]
-> This is module works and is used!
-But it is in pre-release status.
+> This is module works and is used frequently on thousands of RSS feeds!
 > Extensive exception validation is left out on purpose for now in the code.
-> Feature requests are possible, but will probably only be realized after a quote and paid invoice.
+> Feature requests are possible, but will only be realised after a quote and paid invoice.
 But this code is so **Simple** that I encourage everyone to make a special parser and share the code.
 So we all benefit!
+> RSS feed parsing is a **minefield**.
+The standards leaves room and many sites struggle to publish clean RSS feeds.
+Also some sites mesh up RSS feeds on purpose.

+## Security

+Besides a manual code review, this project is checked with the  static application security testing (SAST) tool: [Python Code Audit](https://github.com/nocomplexity/codeaudit).

+But note: You should **never** parse untrusted XML data from unknown sources.
+So recommended is to validate the RSS feeds you want retrieve for parsing before using this or **any** library before parsing XML!
+The used default Python libraries used in this module are considered safe, but parsing XML from malicious sites should never be done.
+All RSS readers have the same risk, so always practice [security by design principles](https://nocomplexity.com/simplify-security/)